-If you have been struggling with feeling sleepy and cannot explain it then you should talk to your GP.
+If you have been struggling with feeling sleepy and cannot explain it then you should talk to a health professional.
 Together, you can try to work out why this may be.
 Tests may be a part of this.
-If your GP thinks it is a sleep problem, you may be referred to a sleep specialist.
+If it seems to be a sleep disorder, you may be referred to a sleep specialist.

 How do they work out how sleepy you are?

 Your GP and sleep specialist will ask you questions about your sleep patterns, your sleep habits and the things that you are finding it difficult to do during the day.
-For example, if you are falling asleep when sitting in a boring meeting, there is less likely to be a problem than if you are falling asleep during a meal.
-There is a list of questions called the Epworth Sleepiness Scale.
-A sleep specialist may ask you to fill this out. http://www.sleepapnoeanz.org.nz/the_epworth_sleepiness_scale.shtml.
-They may decide to refer you for an overnight sleep study.
+For example, if you are falling asleep when sitting in a boring meeting, it is less likely to be a major sleep problem than if you are falling asleep during a meal.
+A sleep specialist may ask you to fill out a list of questions called the Epworth Sleepiness Scale, which is a screening tool.
+They may then decide to refer you for an overnight sleep study.
 This will show if there is any problem with your night sleep.
 In some cases they may ask that you stay there for the next day so that you can also have a Multiple Sleep Latency Test.
 The page on narcolepsy discusses this more.